Ascending Elevation in the Everest Base Camp Trek

 Having travel insurance is the most important for trekking in high altitudes in Nepal.
 Never know what things will happen during travelling.
 So before proceeding to a trek to the higher elevation, get insured.

 the insurance covers up to 2000 meters in general.
 But planning a trek to EBC must buy a policy that covers up to 6000 meters.
 Also need to be sure if it covers expenses for sickness, any injury or accident.
-And the most important thing is immediate helicopter evacuation rescue cover check before buying travel insurance with any reliable insurance company.
+And the most important thing is an immediate helicopter evacuation rescue cover check before buying travel insurance with any reliable insurance company.

 It is always a smart idea to do well research before the trek to the Everest base camp.
-Research leads what to do and what not to do.
+Research leads to what to do and what not to do.
 And know what to expect and prepare well.